shimo164/shimo164.github.io/docs/tmux.md

 # Move a pane to another window

-1. Chenge to command mode with `C-b, :`
+1. Change to command mode with `C-b, :`

 2. Enter `:join-pane  [-s src-pane] [-t dst-pane]`